AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

         `echo $MAGENTO_CLOUD_RELATIONSHIPS | base64 --decode | json_pp`

-   1. Review your information.
-You should have results similar to this example.
+   1. Review the database information, which should look similar to the following example.

       ![](../assets/example-database-information.png)